home-assistant/home-assistant.io/source/_components/switch.rpi_servo.markdown

 ---
 layout: page
 title: "Raspberry PI Servo Switch"
-description: "Instructions how to use a servo connected to a Raspberry PI into Home Assistant as a switch."
+description: "Instructions on how to use a servo connected to a Raspberry PI into Home Assistant as a switch."
 date: 2017-10-23 21:00
 sidebar: true
 comments: false